brian14708/wh-briefings/statements-releases/2021-05/2021-05-26-statement-by-president-joe-biden-on-the-crisis-in-ethiopia.md

 modified_time: 2021-05-26 19:10:57-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/05/26/statement-by-president-joe-biden-on-the-crisis-in-ethiopia/
 published_time: 2021-05-26 19:10:56-04:00
-title: Statement by President Joe Biden on the Crisis in Ethiopia
+title: "Statement by President Joe\_Biden on the Crisis in\_Ethiopia"
 ---

 I am deeply concerned by the escalating violence and the hardening of